Micromonas: Strain isolation

-Genome Structure

-The entire Micromonas sp. genome was first shotgun sequenced in 2014.
-Micromonas has about 19Mb, however this varies slightly between species and strain.
-This is made up of 17 chromosomes and contains 59% GC content.
-Based on [open reading frames] the genome codes for about 10000 proteins and 70 functional RNAs.
+The original Micromonas reference genome(s) were created from strain CCMP1545 isolated from the North Atlantic and deposited in a culture collection in the 1980s, and strain CCMP2709 (RCC299 prior to being rendered axenic and clonal), isolated in 1998 from an Equatorial Pacific sample.
+These strains had been cultured for decades and are available from the National Center for Marine Algae and Microbiota (NCMA, US) and the Roscoff Culture Collection (RCC, FR).

 Cellular mechanisms

 Cell growth and division

 Micromonas reproduces asexually through fission.
 It has been observed that M. pusilla shows variability in optical characteristics, for example cell size and light scattering, throughout the day.
 There is an increase in these measurements during the period with light, followed by a decrease during period without light.
 This coincides with the findings that proteomic profiles change over the diel cycle, with an increase in expression of proteins related to cell proliferation, lipid and cell membrane restructuring in the dark when cells start dividing and become smaller.
 However, the expression levels of genes and proteins can still vary within the same metabolic pathway.
-It has also been suggested that the structure of 3’ UTR may play a role in the regulatory system.
+It has also been suggested that the structure of 3' UTR may play a role in the regulatory system.

 Light-harvesting system

 Micromonas species still share the same collection of photosynthetic pigments as the members of the class Mamiellophyceae, which includes the common pigments chlorophyll a and chlorophyll b, as well as prasinoxanthin (xanthophyll K), the first algal carotenoid being assigned with a structure that has a γ-end group.
 It has been discovered that most of its xanthophylls are in the oxidized state and show similarities to ones possessed by other important marine planktons like diatoms, golden and brown algae, and dinoflagellates.
-In addition, there is another pigment called Chl cCS-170 can be found in some strains of Micromonas and Ostreococcus living in deeper part of the ocean, which may indicate a potential adaptation for organisms that reside under low light intensity.
+In addition, there is another pigment called Chl cCS-170 can be found in some strains of Micromonas and Ostreococcus living in deeper part of the ocean, which may indicate a potential adaptation for organisms that reside under low light intensity; however, at least for Ostreococcus, these strains are found throughout the water column in open ocean gyres, including in surface waters.

 The light-harvesting complexes of Micromonas are distinguishable from other green algae in terms of pigment composition and stability under unfavorable conditions.
-It has been showed that these proteins use three different pigments for light harvesting, and they are resistant to high temperature and the presence of detergent.
+It has been shown that these proteins use three different pigments for light harvesting, and they are resistant to high temperature and the presence of detergent.